The U.S. Ending the HIV Epidemic (EHE) Initiative: What You Need to Know

 How is it Funded?

-The commitment to “ending the HIV epidemic” has been accompanied by additional federal funding, including reprogrammed FY 2019 funding and new Congressional appropriations in FY 2020 and FY 2021.
+The commitment to “ending the HIV epidemic” has been accompanied by additional federal funding, including with reprogrammed FY 2019 funding and new Congressional appropriations in since FY 2020.
 Funding in FY 2019 consisted of a small number of grants reprogramed from the Secretary’s Minority AIDS Initiative (MAI) fund, totaling $35 million, to launch the initiative.
-The first influx of new funding, through congressional appropriations, was provided in FY 2020, totaling $266 million.
-In FY 2021, funding is $403 million, an increase of $137 million.
+The first influx of new funding, through congressional appropriations, was provided in FY 2020, totaling $266 million and that level has increased each year, now with the FY 2023 level totaling $573.25 million.
+(See Table 1)

 |NOTE: FY 2019 funding was reprogramed from other accounts and does not represent a congressional appropriation.